It's often sold as a simple fix: let doctors cross state lines and access will follow. In employer health plans, it doesn't work that cleanly.

 Where this is headed: compliance that stays invisible to employees

-The best telehealth experience isn’t one where employees learn licensure rules.
-It’s one where they never have to think about them.
+The best telehealth experience isn't one where employees learn licensure rules.
+It's one where they never think about them.

-Over time, the winning model will look like this: the system quietly verifies the right clinician for the member’s location, documents what it needs for compliance, and routes claims so the member experiences what the plan promised-simple access, predictable cost, and minimal friction.
+Over time, the winning model will quietly verify the right clinician for the member's location, document compliance, and route claims so the member gets what the plan promised: simple access, predictable cost, minimal friction.

-Because for employer-sponsored healthcare, portability isn’t proven by a map of covered states.
-It’s proven when the visit happens smoothly and the claim pays the way it’s supposed to.
+Because for employer-sponsored healthcare, portability isn't proven by a map of covered states.
+It's proven when the visit happens cleanly and the claim pays the way it should.